-Various rebuilding and extension works followed as well as a checkered history that included a short period as a stables for Napoleon’s troops.
+Various rebuilding and extension works followed as well as a checkered history that included a short period serving as a stable for Napoleon’s army.

 The most striking feature is possibly the early 15th-century openwork tower, which marks Maria am Gestade from a distance and often dominates the skyline on old representations of the city.

-Today, the Redemptorist catholic order runs the church, which serves Austrian, French and Czech congregations.
+Today, the Redemptorist catholic order runs the church, which has Austrian, French, and Czech congregations.